 Changes to internal API (Non-public facing, or not-yet released components/features)

 The main goal of a release note is to provide a brief overview of a change.
-If necessary, we can also provide actionable steps to the user.
+If necessary, it can also provide actionable steps to the user.

-The release note should clearly communicate what the change is, why the change was made, and how a user can migrate their code.
+The release note should clearly communicate what the change is, why the change was made, and any actions that users should take in response to the change.

 The release note should also clearly distinguish between announcements and user instructions.
 Use: